RTGuinn/p1-tgm-basketball-signup/README.md

 - Sign up form and thank you message

 ## Future features to be done
-- As of right now there are no future plans to add any features
+- Table of contents to be added with links to each section of readme.md
+- An updated sign up form with background image

 # Design
 ## Wireframe